-Whenever we evaluate any big decision in life the topic of governance is front of mind, even if we are not explicitly thinking about it in those terms.
-Whether it is assessing a country, a company, or even an aspect of our social lives.
+Whenever we evaluate any big decision in life, the topic of governance is front of mind, even if we are not explicitly thinking about it in those terms, whether it is assessing a country, a company, or even an aspect of our social lives.

-In this new era, we are removing some of the intangibles like unpredictable human nature and emotions.
-For better or worse we have software/RPA tools that mimic human actions and behaviors, but not emotions.
+In this new era, we are removing intangibles like unpredictable human nature and emotions.
+For better or worse, we have software/RPA tools that mimic human actions and behaviors, but not emotions.
 When assessing RPA options, and maybe comparing them against human-based options, organizations need to adopt a different type of governance structure, in order to address the opacity of a non-human workforce.
 Having appropriate levels of RPA governance in place is an essential element of ensuring the RPA tools deliver on expected business outcomes.